-Recently, it has been discovered that blood cells such as leukocytes or PBMCs can serve as a novel source of biomarkers for various diseases, including cardiovascular disorders and malignancies.
-11 Using this promising approach, scientists tried to identify the epigenetic profile of diseased cells mirrored by these peripheral blood cells.
+Area under the curve = 0.768; P < 0.001; ROC: Receiver operating characteristic cells such as leukocytes or PBMCs can serve as a novel source of biomarkers for various diseases. including cardiovascular disorders and malignancies.12 Using this promising approach, scientists tried to identify the epigenetic profile of diseased cells mirrored by these peripheral blood cells.
 It has been revealed that the methylation levels of genes are dysregulated in the blood cells of cancer patients, mirroring the same changes in tumor cells.
-This is hypothesized to be mediated by tumor-derived exosomes carrying proteins or regulatory RNAs.
-11,24 Previous studies have specified that the methylation profile of multiple genes and loci such as TUSC3, ITGA4, MGMT, MMP9, PD-1, PD-L1, SEPT9, SDC2, FOXP3, IFNG, TFPI2, NDRG4, and LINE-1, is altered in PBMCs of patients with malignancies such as breast cancer, hepatocellular carcinoma, CRC, and various other types of tumors.
-13,14,17,25-32
+This is hypothesized to be mediated by tumor-derived exosomes carrying proteins or regulatory RNAs.^{12,25} Previous studies have specified that the methylation profile of multiple genes and loci such as TUSC3, ITGA4, MGMT, MMP9, PD-1, PD-L1, SEPT9, SDC2, FOXP3, IFNG, TFPI2, NDRG4, and LINE-1, is altered in PBMCs of patients with malignancies such as breast cancer, hepatocellular carcinoma, CRC, and various other types of tumors.^{14,15,18,26-32}

 To track the methylation changes in PBMCs of tumor cells, we selected a gene that plays a crucial role in CRC tumorigenesis and progression and is commonly dysregulated in CRC cells, particularly through methylation.
 MLH1 is considered as one of the most important DNA MMR genes commonly dysregulated in CRC.
-MLH1, along with MSH2, is an independent prognostic and predictive indicator for patients in stages II-III of CRC.33 MLH1 dysregulation due to promoter hypermethylation can lead to MSI CRC tumors.
-34 Recent molecular profiling studies on CRC have shown that 75% of MLH1-hypermethylated CRC cases displayed MSI status.35 Previous studies indicate that MLH1 promoter methylation in sporadic CRC varies from 0.0% to 66.9%.36-
+MLH1, along with MSH2, is an independent prognostic and predictive indicator for patients in stages II-III of CRC.33 MLH1 dysregulation due to promoter hypermethylation can lead to MSI in CRC tumors.34 Recent molecular profiling studies on CRC have shown that 75% of MLH1hypermethylated CRC cases displayed MSI status.35 Previous studies indicate that MLH1 promoter methylation in sporadic CRC varies from 0.0 to 66.9%.36-38

 In the present study, we carried out a quantitative analysis of MLH1 promoter methylation in PBMCs of patients with CRC tumors and non-cancerous individuals, for the first time.
 We demonstrated that the methylation pattern of MLH1 promoter sequence in PBMCs of patients with CRC differs significantly from that of normal individuals, which is in line with previous studies on CRC tumor tissues indicating hypermethylation of MLH1.^{37,39} This finding suggests that the methylation profile of PBMCs mirrors that of CRC cells.
-In the study conducted by Gausachs et al., the methylation analysis of MLH1 in tumor cells showed a sensitivity rate of 66% and a specificity rate of 96%.
-40 In a systematic review and meta-analysis by Li et al., it was determined that the specificity and sensitivity rates of MLH1 methylation for head and neck squamous cell carcinoma were 95% and 23%, respectively.41 association was found between the level of methylation and factors such as age, gender, and MSI status.
-In contrast with this finding, a meta-analysis by Li et al., revealed a significant association between methylation level of MLH1 and clinicopathological and molecular characteristics of CRC including gender, tumor location, tumor differentiation, MLH1 protein expression, and BRAF mutation.39
+In the study conducted by Gausachs et al., the methylation analysis of MLH1 in tumor cells showed a sensitivity rate of 66% and a specificity rate of 96%.40 In a systematic review and meta-analysis by Li et al., it was determined that the specificity and sensitivity rates of MLH1 methylation for head and neck squamous cell carcinoma were 95% and 23%, respectively.41

 In our study, we also observed an association between the methylation level of MLH1 and the stages of CRC tumors in the patients' group, indicating increased methylation levels in higher tumor stages.
-However, no
+However, no association was found between the level of methylation and factors such as age, gender, and MSI status.
+In contrast with this finding, a meta-analysis by Li et al., revealed a significant association between methylation level of MLH1 and clinicopathological and molecular characteristics of CRC including gender, tumor location, tumor differentiation, MLH1 protein expression, and BRAF mutation.39